I drove to a run this morning, did a warm up, and drove straight back home without running.

-But he caught a virus, so today it was just me again, running alone.
 On the way, the car radio played my favourite running songs.
 Two sugary coffees were making me feel fantastic.
-It started to rain — I adore the rain.
+It started to rain — I love running in the rain.
 I arrived with loads of time, warmed up, and drank some water.
 Put on my music.
 Kicked the Garmin into gear.
 Good to go.

 So, a “PB”.
 My legs felt springy after the warm-up and I reckoned I could do it, but I realised that even a great run time wasn’t going to help me today – I didn’t need a number, I needed a shoulder-nudge and a hello.
 Running alone in a crowd felt pointless; I’d just be in the way.
 Meanwhile my lovely child was at home with my other lovely children.